zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/intro/intro.md

 ### Objectives

-* The first lab reviews the Kafka and Spring Boot Microservice built to produce and consume messages.
+* The first Lab reviews the Kafka and Spring Boot Microservice built to produce and consume messages.

-* The second lab will use Oracle Transactional Event Queues (TEQ) and okafka library, and demonstrate the Kafka compatibility of TEQ.
-Also, this module has the same Spring Boot producer and consumer microservices but using okafka in place of Kafka libraries, and TEQ in the database in place of Kafka broker.
+* The second Lab will use Oracle Transactional Event Queues (TEQ) and okafka library and demonstrate the Kafka compatibility of TEQ.
+Also, this module has the same Spring Boot producer and consumer microservices but uses okafka in place of Kafka libraries and TEQ in the database in place of Kafka broker.

-* The third lab will create the bridge between Kafka broker and Oracle Transactional Event Queues (TEQ), using Kafka connector and Oracle Database Messaging libraries, to demonstrate the flux of event produced on the Kafka side, moving to TEQ and being consumed at the TEQ side.
-This is the beginning experience of the Event Mesh approach.
+* The third Lab will interconnect the Kafka broker and the Oracle Transactional Event Queues (TEQ),  applying Kafka connector and Oracle Database Messaging libraries.
+This laboratory demonstrates the interoperability between the two brokers, with events flowing from the Kafka side to TEQ, finally consumed at the TEQ side.

 ### Prerequisites